ez4mz/Chess-Game/README.md

 ### Files

-- **.gitignore**
-  - Specifies files and directories to be ignored by Git.
-This helps to keep the repository clean by excluding unnecessary files like compiled bytecode, logs, and temporary files.

-- **README.md**
-  - This file.
-Provides an overview of the project, instructions on how to set it up, and descriptions of the project structure.

 - **build.gradle**
   - The build script for Gradle, which includes dependencies and build configurations for the project.

 - **config.json**
-  - Configuration file for the application, typically contains settings and parameters required by the game.
+  - Configuration file for the application, contains settings and parameters required by the game.

 - **gradlew**
   - The Unix shell script for the Gradle Wrapper, used to build the project on Unix-like systems.